resbaz/resbaz2019/sydney/LRSS.md

 The following festival sessions are delivered by research support professionals to the ResBaz festival audience.
 Librarian and research support participants welcome!

-### Festival session: Impact: get your research noticed
+### Festival session: Publishing your research strategically

 4-5pm Tuesday 10 September